microsoft/TypeScript/doc/spec.md

 The `number` keyword references the Number primitive type and numeric literals may be used to write values of the Number primitive type.

-For purposes of determining type relationships (section [3.8](#3.8)) and accessing properties (section [4.10](#4.10)), the Number primitive type behaves as an object type with the same properties as the global interface type ‘Number’.
+For purposes of determining type relationships (section [3.8](#3.8)) and accessing properties (section [4.10](#4.10)), the Number primitive type behaves as an object type with the same properties as the global interface type 'Number'.

 Some examples: